aakorGithub/Healthcare-Data-Pipeline/README.md

-# Healthcare-Data-Pipeline
+# Description
 This document outlines the functionality of a simple healthcare data pipeline system designed to simulate patient data ingestion, processing, compliance, security, and integration with medical billing and queue systems.
 The system operates on data in JSON format and mimics the steps involved in managing patient records while considering security protocols and HIPAA compliance.

-# Data Pipeline Ingestion
+1. # Data Pipeline Ingestion
 Purpose:
 The ingestData function simulates the process of ingesting patient data from a healthcare provider’s system.
 It organizes the data into a structured format and stores it in a Map object, making it easy to access and manage individual patient records.

-# Functionality:
+Functionality:

 Accepts four arrays: patientID, age, medicalrecordID, and https_source.
 For each patient, creates an object containing their details (age, medicalrecordID, and https_source).